-Perspective | The national mall may get a Latino museum — someday.
+Perspective | The Mall may get a Latino museum — someday.
 These Latina curators aren’t waiting on it.

 Latinos, in other words, have been waiting a looong time.
-(More than two decades actually, since discussions about a national museum started years before the creation of that advocacy campaign.)
+(More than two decades, actually, since discussions about a national museum started years before the creation of that advocacy campaign.)

 Right now, the country is collectively celebrating the contributions Latinos have made in different fields, because we are in the final days of National Hispanic Heritage Month, that time of year when people with last names such as “Velasquez” and “Reyes” suddenly appear in company newsletters and social media posts.